gentabelardi/realtime-chat-nodejs/README.md

-# realtime-chat-nodejs
+# Realtime chat nodejs
 realtime chat with socket io and node js and has a matching room feature with users who have the same topic

 ## Features
-- real time chat
+- Real-time chat
-- find a room that has the same topic
+- Find a room that has the same topic

 ## Tech
-- socket io
+- Socket io
-- node js
+- Node js
-- express js
+- Express js

 ## Installation